-Peter Hermann (who plays Attorney Trevor Langan in thirty episodes) is Mariska Hargitay's real-life husband.
+Peter Hermann (Attorney Trevor Langan in thirty-two episodes) is Mariska Hargitay's real-life husband.

 Two years before joining the cast as a series regular, Diane Neal (Casey Novak) appeared in an episode playing a woman accused of raping a male stripper.

 Richard Belzer originally asked Dick Wolf if Munch could join Law & Order (1990) as Lennie Briscoe's new partner.
 But Jesse L. Martin had already been cast.
 Belzer later heard about this new series, and asked to join, on the condition that Dean Winters be cast as his partner.
 Winters was still under contract with Oz (1997), and had to leave the show after the first thirteen episodes.
 Winters returned as a recurring cast member in the fourteenth season.

 Christopher Meloni was starring on Oz (1997) simultaneously with this series.
 He eventually left "Oz" because he felt that he could no longer do both shows at the same time.
 But Meloni missed "Oz", and decided to return the next season.
 He decided that being able to work on two great shows simultaneously was worth the physical and emotional toll.